 Of course seaweeds are also vital in prenatal preparations, as well as for nursing mothers.
 Seaweeds improve a woman’s ability to build a strong baby, improve milk flow, and help prevent mastitis.

-Brown seaweeds are highly useful for yeast infections: they contain fucoidan, galactose, l-fructose, mannose, and xylose, (not to mention all those minerals!) all of which help balance sugar levels and acid/alkaline balance, and make the body an unfriendly place for candida overgrowth.
+Brown seaweeds are highly useful for yeast infections: they contain fucoidan, galactose, l-fructose, mannose, and xylose, (not to mention all those minerals!) all of which help balance sugar levels and make the body an unfriendly place for dysbiosis.

 For those who suffer from hayfever and asthma, along with other dietary adjustments, include 5 grams of kelp in the daily diet.